b-cubed-eu/documentation/pages/dev-guide.md

 ### Creating a new tutorial

 1. Create a new branch in <https://github.com/b-cubed-eu/documentation> following the [Github flow](#collaboration-github-flow).
-2. Browse to the `pages/tutorials` directory or use [this link](https://github.com/b-cubed-eu/documentation/tree/main/pages/tutorials).
+2. Browse to the `pages` directory or use [this link](https://github.com/b-cubed-eu/documentation/tree/main/pages).
 3. Click `Add file` and then `Create new file`.
 4. Name your file.
 Use lowercase and dashes (e.g. `create-occurrence-cube.md`).
 5. Start your Markdown file with the following metadata, expressed in front matter, between two `---` lines: